cncf/kubernetes-community-days/README.md

 ### Terms

 * As of June 2025 - KCDs should be no larger than 500 people.
-The organizing team shall cap their tickets at this amount, which includes organizers, speakers, and sponsors.
+In 2026 Tier 2 (the most-established tier) organizing teams are allowed to cap their tickets up to 600 registrations, which includes speakers and sponsors.
 * When applying, please make sure your KCD will not be competing with a [CNCF or LF hosted event](https://events.linuxfoundation.org/about/calendar/) in regards to the same city, or within 2 months of an event in your country like a KubeDay or a KubeCon + CloudNativeCon.
-* There is a minimum of 3 organizers required to host a KCD, and each should be from different organizations.
+* There is a minimum of 3 organizers required to host a KCD, and each should be from different organizations to promote vendor neutrality.
 * Every organizer should have an account on [Cloud Native Community Groups](https://community.cncf.io/)
 * The majority of organizers must live in, or near the KCD location (1/4 of the team can be from outside the country).
 * Each KCD shall be named by city.
 Exceptions will be made for small countries where cities are less known, or other KCDs have yet to be hosted,